eduardo-sm/tizen-help/README.md

 ## Windows Caveats

-For Git bash, it will wrap tizen and sdb and use `cmd.exe` to execute them.
+- For Git bash, it will wrap tizen and sdb and use `cmd.exe` to execute them.

-On WSL it will use first the native Tizen CLI Tools for Linux if available and then fallback to the windows tools.
-If using the windows tools, the commands will be executed by `cmd.exe` and if working in the Linux filesystem, all the operations will be defaulted to the temporal directory of the windows user.
+- On WSL it can use either native Tizen CLI Tools for Linux or Tizen CLI Tools for windows.
+The windows tools will be executed by calling the command using `cmd.exe`.
+To avoid issues with UNC paths (if usign windows cli) the tizen-help command will process all the commands in a temporal directory of the windows user and copy the results back to the original working directory.

 # Dependencies